johnathanhuutri/ADLab/mod1/README.md

 ![](.images/select-new-vmnet2.png)

 Do the same with VMnet3, VMnet4, VMnet5 and VMnet6.
-After you are done, check again and we see that VMnet2 to VMnet6 have been added successfully:
+After you are done, check again and we see that VMnet2 to VMnet6 have been added successfully (**don't change subnet address, just leave it as it is**):

 ![](.images/adding-vmnet.png)